hhandika/segul/README.md

 segul [sub-command] -d alignment_dir -f nexus
 ```

-When dealing with a single file or more complex folder structure, use the `--input` or `-i` option.
-This option allow you to input a single file:
+When dealing with a single file, more complex folder structure, or unusual file extensions, use the `--input` or `-i` option.

+For a single file:

 ```Bash
 segul [sub-command] -i alignment-dir/alignment_file.fasta